YikeShen/yikeshen.github.io/_pages/archive/oldaboutme.md

 - December 2023, Dr. Shen received 100%, 5/5 course evaluation for Fall 23 ENVR 4199 Seminars in Earth and Environmental Sciences Course.
 - Fall 2023, Dr. Shen gave invited lectures at Icahn School of Medicine at Mount Sinai in NYC and Baylor University in Waco, TX.
 - December 2023, Dr. Shen received Doctoral Recruiting Grant from The University of Texas at Arlington Graduate School, a grant for six prospective Ph.D. student on campus visits.
-- October 2023, Dr. Shen gave an invited lecture on Academic Interviewing and Negotiation at Columbia University.
+- October 2023, Dr. Shen gave an invited lecture on Academic Interviewing and Negotiation at Columbia University academic application bootcamp.
 - September 2023, Dr. Shen recevied The University of Texas System Rising STARs award, a $100,000 competitive internal funding to help build #ShenLab.
 - September 2023, The Shen Laboratory opens at the Department of Earth and Environmental Sciences, University of Texas at Arlington
 - May 2023, Our Cohort Network paper was published as Cover at Environmental Science & Technology!
 [Read](https://pubs.acs.org/doi/abs/10.1021/acs.est.2c08174)